rust-lang/rfcs/text/0000-interrupt-cc.md

 this information to the compiler both eliminates these inefficiencies and exposes more information to the compiler's optimizer for even greater potential gains.

+Assembly is required for this task because typically hardware interrupts require that the ISR preserve the values of all registers.
+Failure to do so will lead to unpredictable (inconsistent, even) behavior of the interrupted code.
+On some architectures, interrupt exit also requires a special instruction, such as `iret` on x86.

 # Detailed design